jiinmoon/AWSCertified/DVA-C01/01_AWS_Fundamentals.md

         $ ssh ec2-user@EC2-PUBLIC-IP -i KEYPAIR.pem

-Notice that this will result in an error saying that **`.pem` file has 0644 permission`; this is a reminder that your private key should be unavailable to others**.
+Notice that this will result in an error saying that **`.pem` file has 0644 permission; this is a reminder that your private key should be unavailable to others**.
 Modify the permission and we should be able to SSH in successfully.

         $ chmod 0400 KEYPAIR.pem